arturmello/todo-list-api/README.md

 - Incremental IDs in memory.

 ## 📌 Next steps
-- Implement Controller to expose the REST API.
 - Add persistence with a database (e.g. SQLite + Prisma).
 - Create automated tests.